Skip to main content

 -----END CERTIFICATE-----

 Both files should be in PKCS8 format.
-If you have to upload a certificate chain, then the file you upload should contain the individual certificates concatenated, with your organisation's certificate first.
+If you have to upload a certificate chain, then the file you upload should contain the individual certificates concatenated, with your organization's certificate first.

 Uploading the Certificate and Key to the Appliance

-To upload your own certificate to the Appliance you will need to make a POST request to the /v1/security/sslcertificate endpoint.
+To upload your own certificate to the Appliance, you will need to make a POST request to the /v2/security/sslcertificate endpoint.
 This can be done using an HTTP client on the commandline or with the Management Interface in a browser.

 With the example shown here set APPLIANCE_HOST as appropriate (e.g. export APPLIANCE_HOST=localhost if your Appliance is running locally):